• Skip to main content

 Halve or quarter them based on how big yours are.
 The smaller they are the faster they will cook, but if they’re too small they might crumble, so aim for golfball size or bigger.

-We like it spicy, but you can get mild if kids are joining you.
+We like it on the spicy side, but you can get mild if kids are joining you.
+Kielbasa is great because it’s already cooked, so you are mostly just warming it up and infusing flavors throughout.

 A couple of lemons